ocramz/ocramz.github.io/posts/2021-06-22-finding-core-th.markdown

 While writing a GHC plugin that lets the user analyze and transform the Core representation of certain Haskell expressions, I found myself in need of a specific bit of machinery: _how can the user tell the compiler which expression to look for?_ Moreover, how to map the names of user-defined terms to the internal representation used by the compiler?

-It turns out `inspection-testing` provides this functionality as part of its user interface, and I will document it here both to consolidate its details in my head and so that others might learn from it in the future.
+It turns out the `inspection-testing` library provides this functionality as part of its user interface, and I will document it here both to consolidate its details in my head and so that others might learn from it in the future.

 This post will also introduce concepts from both the `ghc` and `template-haskell` libraries as needed, so it should be useful to those who, like me, had zero experience in compiler internals until the other day.